appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/maintenance-window.md

    ```bash
    docker-compose down
    ```
 2. Open the `docker-compose.yml` file and uncomment the below code block.
-Note that you must add a 6-value cron expression, not the traditional 5-value to the `command` attribute.
+Note that you must add a 6 space-separated fields cron expression, not the traditional 5 space-separated fields to the `command` attribute.
 See the [CRON Expression Format](https://pkg.go.dev/github.com/robfig/cron@v1.2.0#hdr-CRON_Expression_Format) section to learn more.
 Based on the specified cron expression, watchtower updates Appsmith at the stipulated time whenever a new version becomes available.

    ```yaml
     labels: